jenkinsci/docker/README.md

 FROM jenkins/jenkins:latest

 # Copy the plugins.txt file into the Jenkins container
-COPY plugins.txt /usr/share/jenkins/ref/
+COPY --chown=jenkins:jenkins plugins.txt $REF/plugins.txt

-# Remove the plugins specified in the plugins.txt file
+# Remove the plugins not exist in plugins.txt file
-RUN /usr/local/bin/install-plugins.sh < /usr/share/jenkins/ref/plugins.txt
+RUN jenkins-plugin-cli --plugin-file $REF/plugins.txt
 ```

-In this example, the `plugins.txt` file should contain the following line:
+In this example, update the `plugins.txt` file by removing the following line:

 `wmi-windows-slaves`